James Florio: Governorship

 A grassroots taxpayer revolt sprouted in 1990, spearheaded by a citizens' group named "Hands Across New Jersey" founded by John Budzash, a postal worker from Howell Township.
 Budzash was a frequent guest on radio and television shows throughout New Jersey, New York, and Pennsylvania speaking out against the new taxes.
 Florio was a regular topic on active anti-tax broadcasting from talk radio stations New Jersey 101.5 to Curtis Sliwa's AM radio talk show and Bob Grant's AM radio talk show, both based in New York City.
 Sliwa, Grant, and John and Ken from New Jersey 101.5, along with Alan Keyes (who in later years was a presidential candidate in the Republican primary), were guest speakers at two rallies held by Hands Across New Jersey protesting both George H. W. Bush and Florio's tax increases.
 Bumper stickers with "Impeach Florio" were seen around the state.

 Prior to the 1991 New Jersey elections, Democrats held majorities in both the New Jersey General Assembly and the New Jersey State Senate.
 But voter anger was so great that after the 1991 election, Republicans were to win veto-proof majorities in both houses.
 An example of Republican strength at this time was their promise to roll back the sales tax, which was raised by one percentage point during the first two years of the Florio administration.
 The rollback was passed in both houses, only to be vetoed by Florio.
 Republicans then overrode Florio's veto and the rollback was passed.

 In order to pay for the increased aid in rural and urban districts and maintain suburban school aid, Florio and the legislature passed the "Pension Reevaluation Act".
-The Pension Reevaluation Act changed the actuarial calculations used to calculate the State's pension contributions, from using the book value of pension assets, a more conservative approach, to a market-related value, and increased the assumed rate of return for investments from 7 percent to 8.75 percent.
+The Pension Reevaluation Act changed the actuarial calculations used to calculate the State's pension contributions; instead of using the book value of pension assets (a conservative approach), the state would use a market-related value.
+The Act also increased the assumed rate of return for investments from 7 percent to 8.75 percent.
 The Pension Reevaluation Act reduced New Jersey's pension contributions by $1.5 billion in 1992.

 Florio also signed a 20% reduction of auto insurance premiums.
-In May 1990, he enacted the stiffest laws in the U.S. on owning or selling semi-automatic firearms, and in 1993, Florio vetoed a bill the Republican-led legislature passed to repeal most of the law.
-The National Rifle Association lobbied hard to override the governor's veto, but the Republicans backed down.
+In May 1990, Florio enacted the stiffest laws in the U.S. on owning or selling semi-automatic firearms; in 1993, he vetoed a repeal bill passed by the Republican-led legislature.
+The National Rifle Association lobbied hard to override the governor's veto, and the Assembly voted to override it.
+However, the Senate voted unanimously to uphold Florio's veto.
+According to Time, New Jerseyans had swamped lawmakers' offices with calls supporting the ban after Florio stumped the state, appealing to voters to voice their feelings" about semi-automatic firearms.